|Mars, he was the God of War

-So goes an off-color verse about the founding of The Artist Rifles.
-Originally established as the 38th Middlesex
+So goes an off-color verse about the founding of the Artist Rifles.
+Originally established as the 38th Middlesex Rifle

-Rifle Volunteer Corps in 1860 and made up of artists, actors, sculptors and architects.
+Volunteer Corps in 1860 and made up of artists, actors, sculptors and architects.
 It became the 20th in 1880.
+The rhyme

-The rhyme refers to the two classical gods Mars,the god of war and Minerva, the goddess of the arts who adorn the
+refers to the two classical gods Mars, the Roman god of war and Minerva, the goddess of the arts who adorn the Corps'

-Sporting a monocle - hardly an item worn by a rifleman in any other rifle battalion - this man was in all likelihood a
+monocle - hardly an item worn by a rifleman in any other rifle battalion - this man was in all likelihood a member of a